Rhyl1/Basra/README.md

 ## Features
 ### Existing Features
+- Navigation bar.
+-- The navigation bar has a
 - Route button - allows users to plot a route via Google maps.
 - Social links in footer - provide additional contact details if needed.
 - Home page